Who Are The Most Famous Artists in History?

 Rembrandt (1606 - 1669)

 Rembrandt, also known as the Dutch Master, is one of the greatest painters and one of the biggest artists in all history, greatly admired for his mastery with which he crafted all his works of art.
-His paintings are admired for the vivid reality depicted and for the skillful illustration of his subjects’ inner feelings, he is particularly know for portraits in which he demonstrated an uncanny ability to evoke the innermost thoughts of his subjects (including himself through the play of facial expression and the fall of light across the sitter’s features.
+His paintings are admired for the vivid reality depicted and for the skillful illustration of his subjects’ inner feelings.
+He is particularly known for portraits in which he demonstrated an uncanny ability to evoke the innermost thoughts of his subjects, including himself, through the play of facial expression and the fall of light across the sitter’s features.

 He’s known for masterworks such as The Night Watch and Doctor Nicolaes Tulp’s Demonstration of the Anatomy of the Arm.